 The Radiologic Technology associate degree program is a sequence of courses that prepares students for positions in radiology departments and related businesses and industries.
 Learning opportunities develop academic, technical, and professional knowledge and skills required for job acquisition, retention, and advancement.
 The program emphasizes a combination of didactic and clinical instruction necessary for successful employment.
 Program graduates receive an associate of applied science degree, have the qualifications of a radiographer, and are eligible to sit for a national certification examination for radiographers.

-- Students will communicate effectively with patients and their families.
+- Students will demonstrate effective communication with patients and healthcare workers.

-- Students will display the critical thinking skills of a well trained entry level radiographer.
-Outcomes:
+- Students will display effective critical thinking skills Outcomes:

-- Students will be able to effectively critique a radiographic study.
+- Students will be able to achieve diagnostic radiographs on non-routine patients

 Program of Study

-Please also view our Health Technologies page for documentation about our Competitive Admissions policies.
+Please also view our Health Technologies Division page for documentation about our Competitive Admissions policies.